India–Pakistan cricket rivalry

 The India–Pakistan cricket rivalry is one of the most intense sports rivalries in the world.
 Matches between the teams are considered some of the biggest in the world and are among the most-viewed in all of sports.

-The two teams have played a total of 211 times, with Pakistan winning 88 matches and India winning 80.
-In Tests and ODIs, Pakistan has been victorious in more games than India, while India has won more games in T20Is.
-In ICC World Cups, the two sides have met head to head in 16 matches, with India winning 15 of them.
-Both India and Pakistan have won the ICC Cricket World Cup, the ICC T20 World Cup, as well as other prestigious tournaments.
-In fact, India has won seven ICC trophies, while Pakistan has won three ICC trophies.
+Across all formats, India and Pakistan have played each other 212 times, with Pakistan winning 88 matches and India winning 81.
+In Tests and ODIs, Pakistan has won more matches than India, while in T20Is, India has won more matches than Pakistan.
+Across all ICC World Cups, the two teams have faced each other 17 times, with India winning 16 matches and Pakistan winning 1 match.
+Both teams have won the ICC Cricket World Cup, the ICC T20 World Cup, and the ICC Champions Trophy.
+In total, India has won 8 ICC titles, while Pakistan has won 3.

-The tense relations between the two nations, resulting from bitter diplomatic relations and conflict that originated during the Partition of British India into India and Pakistan in 1947, the Indo-Pakistani Wars, and the Kashmir conflict, laid the foundations for the emergence of a fierce sporting rivalry between the two nations who had shared a common cricketing heritage.
+The tense relations between the two nations, resulting from bitter diplomatic relations and conflict that originated during the Partition of British India into India and Pakistan in 1947, the Indo-Pakistani Wars, Kashmir conflict, and Pakistani state sponsored terrorism laid the foundations for the emergence of a fierce sporting rivalry between the two nations who had shared a common cricketing heritage.

-The two sides first played in 1952, when Pakistan toured India.
-Since then numerous Test series and, later, One Day International (ODI) series have been played, although a number of planned tours by both sides have been cancelled or aborted due to political factors.
+The two teams first played in 1952, when Pakistan toured India.
+Since then numerous Test series and, later, One Day International (ODI) series have been played, although a number of planned tours by both teams have been cancelled or aborted due to political factors.
 No cricket was played between the two countries from 1962 to 1977 due to two major wars in 1965 and 1971, and the 1999 Kargil War and the 2008 Mumbai terrorist attacks also interrupted cricketing ties between the two nations.